It is easy to assume Norman Rockwell’s technique lies in his painting style. But really it begins with his illustrations.

-If you are interested in Norman Rockwell’s technique, you should definitely read his autobiography.
-It reveals that he originally lived in New York and walked along the Hudson River.
+If you are interested in Norman Rockwell’s technique, you should definitely read his autobiography. (affiliate link) It reveals that he originally lived in New York and walked along the Hudson River.
 He steps you through his career as an artist and how he came to walk that path.
 If you can find the short film Norman Rockwell’s World, it is narrated by himself and he briefly describes his motivation while sparsely demonstrating his method.
 You are also able to see how slow and meticulously that he paints.

 The museum also features other artists like Norman Rockwell on a regular basis.
 Artists like Alex Ross and Mort Kunstler have graced the halls with their fabulous magazine illustrations.
 Do you have any thoughts about his technique?
 Like him?
 Hate him?
 Leave a comment below.